Last Updated: 06 January, 2026

 The push to legalize sports betting in Kansas came before the US Supreme Court overturned PASPA in 2018.
 Sports betting was a consistent topic of discussion in Kansas, but there were consistent problems and arguments on the matter starting in 2018.
 Early on, there was discourse on the tax rate, which the state’s lottery wanted to be 50%, which did not appeal to the casinos.

 Even after the tax rate was figured out, the pandemic caused problems, and Governor Laura Kelly seemed to oppose the idea of legal sports betting, which gave lawmakers yet another hurdle to jump through.
 It wasn’t until 2022 that SB 84 was agreed upon by both the House and Senate, which allowed the law to be signed on May 12th.
-This timing worked out well for the state since it allowed the casinos to make partnerships, which gave way to the six online operators officially launching on September 1st of that year.
+This timing worked out well for the state, as it allowed the casinos to form partnerships, which led to the six online operators officially launching on September 1st of that year.

-Before this groundbreaking decision, there were already ten casinos in the state, but initially, only the four that were regulated by the state had permission to partner with online operators.
+Before this groundbreaking decision, there were already 10 casinos in the state, but only the four regulated by the state had permission to partner with online operators.
 This allowed 12 online operators to enter the state market, but only six mobile sportsbook operators are currently active.

 Sportsbook app | Launch date |